twilio/twilio-chat-demo-android/README.md

 # Chat Demo Application Overview

+## This is Java version of the Demo app

+For the Kotlin version you can look [here](https://github.com/twilio/twilio-chat-demo-android/tree/master).

 ## Getting Started

 Welcome to the Chat Demo application.
 This application demonstrates a basic chat client with the ability to create and join channels, invite other members into the channels and exchange messages.